 Rubin is one of the most deranged of Trump Derangement Syndrome sufferers.
 Like most of those who were formerly known as “never-Trumpers” – and they are a dying breed, as the imminent demise of The Weakly Substandard demonstrates – Rubin promotes the idea that handing all political power to the left is preferable to having a Republican Party controlled by those she refers to as “Trumpists.”
 It is an argument that – from the perspective of any real conservative – makes absolutely no sense and merely proves that Rubin, like almost all never-Trump conservatives, is really just a Democrat who either cannot bring herself to admit it or lacks the intelligence to realize it.

 As for George H.W.
 Bush; he was, indeed, a hero, a loyal husband, an apparently wonderful father and, in his own way, a great patriot.
 He was also a man who represented the kind of Republicanism that Donald J. Trump was elected to bury.
-Shame on Rubin and her leftist friends, though, for using his death as a political football.We value your comments!
-Please weigh in on our comment section below.
+Shame on Rubin and her leftist friends, though, for using his death as a political football.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com